integral-io/Business-in-a-Box/README.md

 #### Business Applications
 The following applications will be deployed to and run in the cloud services set up above.
-The provide some core business, mission critical, functionality including communication,
+The provide some core business, mission critical, functionality including: communication,
 ##### Apache Finrect *
 https://github.com/apache/fineract
 A banking app -- be your own bank!